NashTech-Labs/Campus-Recruitment-Dataset-Analysis/README.md

 - Predict the expected salary of the students in the placemment with the help of Decision tree algorithm.
 - Calculate the accuracy score of the model.
 - Visualise the data to get some interesting information.

+## Use this Workflow
+Clone this repository in the knime-workspace then open the KNIME Analytics Platform you will get the workflow of this project.